moonrepo/schematic/README.md

 > derive(Config)

-Schematic is a light-weight, macro-based, layered serde configuration library, with built-in support for merge strategies, validation rules, environment variables, and more!
+Schematic is a light-weight, macro-based, layered serde configuration and schema library, with built-in support for merge strategies, validation rules, environment variables, and more!

 - Load sources from the file system or secure URLs.
 - Source layering that merge into a final configuration.